Eddie Bravo: Brazilian jiu-jitsu

-Grappling Promotional career
+Promotional career

 Also in 2014, Bravo founded the Eddie Bravo Invitational (EBI), a no-gi submission-only grappling tournament.
 In 2016, it was announced that the EBI and UFC partnered together to feature EBI events on the UFC's streaming service Fight Pass.
 Later, Bravo also introduced Combat Jiu-Jitsu to his events; an altered form of submission grappling which allows open-hand strikes while on the ground.

 After EBI 17 on September 29, 2018, Bravo took a break from running the organization and instead devoted his time to developing Combat Jiu-Jitsu.
 It was then that he began holding the Combat Jiu-Jitsu World Championships and continues to do so today.
 After several editions of the CJJ World Championship, Bravo announced that the Eddie Bravo Invitational would be returning in 2022 for the first event in almost four years.

 At the same time, Bravo embarked on a new project that would combine both the EBI and CJJ rulesets into a single event that would be available exclusively to female competitors.
 The result was Medusa Female-Only Jiu-Jitsu, which ran their first successful event on October 2, 2021, featuring an EBI Strawweight tournament and a CJJ Bantamweight tournament.

+Bravo staged the first official EBI Open Tournament on June 17, 2024, in El Paso, Texas.
+Bravo also created Jiu-Jitsu Overdose, a week-long celebration of grappling featuring events by all of his existing promotions, and scheduled the inaugural event for December 11 to 16, 2024.